manisoni28/rebar-graph/docs/docs/aws.md

 # Overview

-The rebar scanner is intended to be deployed exclusively via Docker.
+The aws-scanner is deployed as a docker container.
+It connects to the AWS control plane and queries it to extract metadata.
+It then normalizes and projects that data into Neo4j, the graph database.

 # Getting Started

 You will need a neo4j graph database instance to store the data that rebar will gather from AWS.
 If you don't have neo4j installed already, skip down to [Install Neo4j](#install-neo4j).

-## AWS Credentials
+## Start AWS Scanner Image

 Now you can run `aws-scanner`: